rbarcode/w3-mr-robogers-neighborhood/README.md

 ## Setup/Installation Requirements

 1. Navigate to https://github.com/rbarcode/w3-mr-robogers-neighborhood.git in an internet browser.
-2. Click on the green “<> Code” button approximately 2/3s to the right-hand side of the page near the top.
+2. Click on the green “<> Code” on the far right-hand side of the page's main column.
 3. On the “Local” tab of the mini-window that opens underneath the “<>Code” button, copy the HTTPS link in the gray bar to your clipboard.
 4. In GitBash (or your terminal/shell of your choice/computer), navigate to the directory where you wish to download the project and enter the following prompt (replacing the italicized word with the appropriate link): git clone *url-of-the-repository-copied-in-the-previous-step*
 5. Your chosen directory will now contain a folder titled “w3-mr-robogers-neighborhood”.